SeanJayManuel/Employee-Turnover-Analysis/README.md

 ## About
 This project will analyze employee data and metrics in order to predict the companies employee retention.
-To further examine the trends we find, this analysis will conclude with the results we find after building a **random forest regression** model.
+We will look into which trends are most prominent in employees who left the company.
+To further examine the trends we find, this analysis will conclude with the results we find after building a **random forest regression** model as well as a **K Nearest Neighbor regression** model.

+We will see which model is better suited for our dataset and our desired use cases.

 We will use this README.md as a report in which we discuss some of the findings we discover by analyzing the data as well how we reached these findings.